wtsi-hgi/hgi-cloud/docs/runbook_users.md

 ## Setting-Up S3 Access

+**Note**
+The following guidance is for older clusters, where your S3 credentials weren't set automatically.
+On newer clusters, you no longer need to do this, unless you wish to access data that exists under a different set of keys.

 ### In a Jupyter Notebook

 To get your S3 credentials into your Jupyter Notebook, you need to add